tock/tock-www/index.md

     The [Signpost] is a modular city-scale sensing platform that provides power and connectivity for a diverse set of sensing modules.
-Signpost is built around Tock, and uses multiprogramming to let researchers to build applications run experiments.
+Signpost is built around Tock, and uses multiprogramming to let researchers build applications and run experiments.
     </div>

     ![Signpost modular city-scale sensing platform]({{ site.baseurl }}/assets/img/signpost.png)